|

 are required in a string.

-Binary values in strings
+Binary values in text items

 Binary values placed in a string item (type X or U) may result a